ssbc/ssb-tribes/README.md

 - `group` *GroupId* - the id of the parent private group
 - `subGroup` *GroupId* - the id of the subGroup you're linking to `group`
+- `admin` *Boolean* - when set to true, this flag is used to tell when a subgroup is the admin-only subgroup for the group
 - `cb` - *Function* - call with signature `(err, link)` where `link` is the link message
 Note:
 - this link will be encrypted to the parent group (i.e. link will have `recps: [group]`)